Mali Empire

-It is known from the Tarikh al-Sudan that Mali was still a sizeable state in the 15th century.
-The Venetian explorer Alvise Cadamosto and Portuguese traders confirmed that the peoples of the Gambia were still subject to the mansa of Mali.
+The Tarikh al-Sudan records that Mali was still a sizeable state in the 15th century.
+At that time, the Venetian explorer Alvise Cadamosto and Portuguese traders confirmed that the peoples who settled within Gambia River were still subject to the mansa of Mali.
 Upon Leo Africanus's visit at the beginning of the 16th century, his descriptions of the territorial domains of Mali showed that it was still a kingdom of considerable size.
-However, from 1507 onwards neighboring states such as Diara, Great Fulo and the Songhai Empire chipped away at the outer borders of Mali.
-In 1542, the Songhai invaded the capital city but were unsuccessful in conquering the empire.
-During the 17th century, the Mali Empire faced incursions from the Bamana Empire.
-After unsuccessful attempts by Mansa Mama Maghan to conquer Bamana, the Bamana in 1670 sacked and burned the capital, and the Mali Empire rapidly disintegrated and ceased to exist, being replaced by independent chiefdoms.
+However, from 1507 onwards neighboring states such as Diarra, Great Fulo, Yatenga, and the Songhai Empire chipped away at Mali's borders.
+In 1542, the Songhai invaded the capital but were unsuccessful in conquering the empire.
+Mali made a brief comeback in the late 16th century and was poised to take advantage of Songhai's collapse after the 1593 Moroccan invasion, but a disastrous defeat outside Djenne in 1599 ended those hopes.
+After that, the empire rapidly disintegrated, being replaced by independent chiefdoms.
 The Keitas retreated to the town of Kangaba, where they became provincial chiefs.